Multiplexed SiPM Readout of Plastic Scintillating Fiber Detector for Muon Tomography: Electronics performance

 The SiPM gain $g$ was determined in advance from the charge spectrum of raw waveforms under low-light conditions and fixed during the fitting of the raw SiPM spectra.
 As shown in Fig.~\ref{fig:npe}(a), $g$ is estimated from the mean QDC difference between adjacent single-photoelectron peaks.
 Using this fixed gain, $N_{\mathrm{pe}}$ of the raw SiPM signals was extracted for each LED amplitude setting, as illustrated in Fig.~\ref{fig:npe}(b).

-The relationship between the fitted $N_{\mathrm{pe}}$ of the multiplexed signals and the raw SiPM signals is shown in Fig.~\ref{fig:linearity}.
-The data are fitted with a straight line, demonstrating that the multiplexing circuit preserves an approximately linear response for SiPM signals from about 10~p.e. up to 122~p.e..
+The relationship between the fitted $N_{\mathrm{pe}}$ of the multiplexed signals and the raw SiPM signals is shown in Fig.~\ref{fig:npe}.
+The data are fitted with a straight line, demonstrating that the multiplexing circuit preserves an approximately linear response for SiPM signals from about 10~p.e. up to 122~p.e., which covers the majority operational signal range of the SciFi module used in this work.